ArisMercier/Warwick/README.md

-This repository contains written work and programming projects I have completed during my time at the University of Warwick.
+This repository contains written work of mine from my time at the University of Warwick.
+In the near future I will also be adding programming projects I have completed

 Contents